Division Street Bus Rapid Transit

 The project will deliver high-quality, fast, and frequent bus service to support a revitalized and vibrant Division Street corridor.

-Key features will include:
+Phase 1 key features will include:

-- Business Access and Transit (BAT) lanes
+- Business Access and Transit (BAT) lanes along the Division and Ruby couplet

 Visit the Division Street BRT project interactive map (opens in new tab) for more information about the route and new station locations.